France Language: Paris and the South of France (21 Days)

 DAY 1: GROUP FLIGHT DEPARTS FROM NEW YORK-JFK

 DAYS 2-18: PARIS

-Your weeklong French course will be held in the morning at the Perl Language School of Paris, and in the afternoon you will have the chance to put your classroom learning to the test as you wander the city and interact with Parisians.
+Your two weeks of French courses will be held in the morning at the ELFE Language School of Paris, and in the afternoon you will have the chance to put your classroom learning to the test as you wander the city and interact with Parisians.
 Don’t worry if you’re beginner or you don’t think you speak well – this language experience is designed to benefit any and all skill levels and the important thing is to do your best and learn from one another.
 We’ll also do fun practice activities like scavenger hunts and more!
 All along, you’ll get to hone your French skills as you talk your way through the City of Light.

 Do as the Europeans do and hop the train down to Nice to exchange the hustle and bustle of Paris for the beautiful beaches of the French Riviera.
 Stroll around Vieux Nice’s Boulevard Anglaise and poke around the quaint shops here, chitchatting with shopkeepers in French.
 Climb to the hilltop castle for an unparalleled view of the Cote d’Azur, and belt your heart out at Karaoke night!
-Plus, you can choose to go on our optional excursion to Monaco, to see where Europe’s rich and famous go to play.
-We also spend a day in St. Paul de Vence and Eze to connect participants with the villages of Provence, sources of artistic inspiration for centuries.
+Plus, you can choose to go on our optional excursion to Monaco and Italy, to see where Europe’s rich and famous go to play.
+We also spend time in St. Paul de Vence and Èze to connect participants with the medieval villages of Provence, sources of artistic inspiration for centuries.
+You’ll even visit Cannes, home of the famous international film festival!
 The final dinner is at an elegant restaurant right on the beach beside the Mediterranean, gentle breezes wafting, while candles and music give a fitting end to a trip that encompasses much of the best that French culture has to offer.